Click on the sections below to find out more about a specific topic.

 11:45 clear up, get ready to leave with a last song, shake hands with the teacher to say good-bye

-Some special Kindergarten events: lantern parade for St Martin, Herbstmesse in kindergarten, visit by or to Sami Klaus in the forest on December 6th, Fasnacht (carnival) parade, gardening, weekly outings in the forest, school play, etc.
+Some special Kindergarten events: lantern parade for St Martin, Herbstmesse, visit by or to Santichlaus in the forest on December 6th, Fasnacht (carnival) parade, gardening, weekly outings in the forest, school play, etc.

-Your child will attend the local kindergarten.
-At specific times during the week there will be two teachers in the kindergarten so that one can focus specifically on the needs of non native speakers and support their language development.
+If your child is attending the local kindergarten: At specific times during the week there will be two teachers in the kindergarten so that one can focus specifically on the needs of non-native speakers and support their language development.

-In Kindergarten children learn through play, exploration and experience.
+In kindergarten children learn through play, exploration and experience.
 The boys and girls are supported in their individual development.
 They learn to be independent, to develop their cognitive and verbal skills, and to increase their ability to concentrate.
 The children manipulate objects such as toys, tools and instruments as well as develop their speech.
-As well, they gain experience functioning within a large group and improving their social skills as part of a community.
+Also, they gain experience functioning within a large group and improving their social skills as part of a community.
 In a secure atmosphere the children develop self-confidence.